raven-devs/patterns-principles/src/module/principles/inversion-of-control-dependency-inversion.md

-# Dependency inversion / Inversion of control (IoC)
+# Inversion of Control (IoC) / Dependency Inversion

 The dependency inversion principle is a design principle that states that high-level modules should depend on abstractions (interfaces / abstract classes) rather than concrete implementations (classes).
 This helps decouple the high-level and low-level modules, making it easier to change the low-level ones without affecting the high-level ones.